echin6/dsp/05a-python.md

 >>
 >>matrix = [(1, 5, 8), (3, 6, 7,), (5, 2, 9)]
 >>
 >>If we want to sort this list we can use the build-in function 'sorted', which will sort the list by the first value of each tuple.
-However, if we want to sort the list by its 2nd or 3rd value, we would need to use the 'key' argument and define a lambda function within it.
-A 'def' function could work as well but 'lambda' saves space and computational resources.
+However, if we want to sort the list by its 2nd or 3rd value, we would need to use the 'key' argument and define a lambda function from within it.
+A 'def' function could work as well but 'lambda' saves computational space.
 The following demonstrates how to sort the list by its 3rd value using 'lambda':

 >>sorted(matrix, key=lambda matrix: matrix[2])
 >>[(3, 6, 7), (1, 5, 8), (5, 2, 9)]